 Power chart Mnemonic Turnaround Time Comment

-Red Blood Cells With valid TS: 15 mins to 3hours From receipt of TS: up to 4 hours Emergency • Uncrossmatched RC: <10 mins • Crossmatched RC: 60 min from receipt of GS
+Red Blood Cells With valid TS: 15 mins to 3hours

+From receipt of TS: up to 4 hours

+Emergency

 Frozen Plasma 40min to 3 hours

 Platelete Concentrate 15mins to 12hours The blood bank strives to maintain 2 stock platelets at all times for emergency issue.
 However this depends on demand and supply.

 Non-emergency orders should be placed prior to 14:00 hrs during routine working hours and will be available from 16:30 hrs the same day and before 22:00 hrs for approx. 11am next day delivery.

 Fibrinogen Product 15min to 60mins

-Albumin 5% Albumin 20% 15min to 60mins
+Albumin 5% 15min to 60mins

+Albumin 20%

-Factor ConcentratesNovoseven 15 mins to 60 mins Discussion with Haematology Medical Team required
+Factor Concentrates 15 mins to 60 mins Discussion with Haematology Medical Team required

+Novoseven

 • Factor VIII (Altuvoct and Elocta) A longer half- life Factor VIII (FVIII) product known as Altruvoct will be available in Ireland from March 2025.
 Discussion with Haematology Medical Team required.

 • vWF

-• Factor IX
+Factor IX

-• Prpthrombin Concentrate
+Prpthrombin Concentrate

 Factor XIII

 Other 60min to 4 hours Discussion with Haematology Medical Team required

 Anti-D

 Anti-Thromin

 Granulocytes